 |N E 571||Economic and Environmental Aspects of Nuclear Energy||3|

-An exemption from the Core Curriculum requirement requires the approval of the chair of the graduate committee.
+An exemption from the Core Curriculum requirement requires the approval of the Graduate Program Director.
 If the entirety of the Core Curriculum is not taken, the student will not satisfy the CAMPEP Core Curriculum requirement.

 These tracks are internal to the program and represent different pathways a student can follow to earn this degree.
 Track names do not appear in the Graduate School admissions application, and they will not appear on the transcript.